 2. Be a Safe, Calm Person to Talk To

-Children of all ages need to know that adults are willing to listen to their fears and will treat them with respect when talking about their problems.
+Children of all ages need to know that adults are willing to listen to their fears and problems while being treated with respect.
 You need to find a balance between listening and supporting without burdening children with your own fears.

 It might be tempting to try to make children feel better by telling them that the situation is really not that bad.
 It can also be hard not to overreact and sound panic-stricken yourself.
-If their adults are overwhelmed and afraid, kids are likely to become even more scared and anxious.
+Kids are likely to become even more scared and anxious when their adults are overwhelmed and afraid.
 Violence in schools is upsetting for most adults, be sure to get support for your own feelings from other understanding people if you need it.

 If you act like something is too terrifying even to talk about, this will make children more afraid.
 They might want to protect you by not sharing their fears and this can leave them feeling really alone.

 Children need adults to listen and explain–in a calm and matter-of-factly manner–what is happening and what children should do.
 Tell children to tell you if anyone is making them uncomfortable about anything.
 Having children in the habit of talking to you will help judge whether or not a situation is potentially dangerous.